pushkar803/LendingClubCaseStudy/README.md

 ## Steps to perform EDA

 1. Load data and see Overview
-2. Data cleaning and standardization
+2. Data cleaning and standardisation
 3. Univariate Analysis
 4. Segmented Univariate Analysis
 5. Bivariate Analysis